kishmakov/jfs/README.md

 ### Inode Layout

 Inode consists of 64 bytes.
-Inodes could allocated or unallocated.
+Each inode could be either allocated or unallocated.

-Allocated inodes layout is as follows:
+Allocated inode layout is as follows:

 Offset |Size   | Description :-----:|:-----:|------------